itu-itis21-nazlim21/ResumeSite/README.md

 2. Graphiquez for datasets
   - Choose datasets and plot them as you wish
 3. Graphiquez for mathematical functions
-  -Choose 2D or 3D and give the function, let it plot 4.Account
+  - Choose 2D or 3D and give the function, let it plot 4.Account
-  -See the account informations
+  - See the account informations

 #Graphiquez for dataset PRO mode